 When I’m working with students, I often ask them to describe what impact they hope to have on the world or in their community after they complete their education.
 It’s a big question, but it’s also the most important question to ask as you start your scholarship pursuit.
 Scholarships from companies, organizations, and foundations are often created and expedited because doing so aligns with their corporate or organizational missions.
 Awarding a scholarship is an act of impacting the industry or the community they serve.
 Having an impact is therefore designed into the scholarship process.
 If you intentionally include a statement that speaks to the impact you hope to make, you’re aligning yourself with the goals of the committee.
 There are many ways to catch the attention of the scholarship committee, but one of the most effective strategies is to craft a “why you?” statement.

 Related: How to Improve Your Scholarship Applications

 A “why you?” statement is a two- to three-sentence statement that speaks to the impact you hope to have on your family, your community, or the world after you complete your education goals.
 The French mathematician, physicist, religious philosopher, and writer Blaise Pascal once wrote, “The entire ocean is affected by a single pebble.”
 Each and every one of us has the opportunity to be a “pebble in the ocean” and impact the larger world around us.
 If you clearly state how you aspire to utilize your education to impact others, you’re reassuring the decision-makers that their scholarship award money will touch the lives of people beyond yours.
 For example, a student intending to be an Education major could write:

 “If your organization grants me this scholarship, I hope to advance in my career beyond the role of a teacher.
 I aspire to become a principal or superintendent to have the opportunity to impact not only hundreds of students but potentially thousands.”

-After you have your “why you” statement ready, use our Scholarship Search to deploy this ultimate strategy and win more money for college!
+After you get your “why you?” statement ready, use our Scholarship Search tool to deploy this ultimate strategy and win more money for college!